aljawaid/PluginManager/README.md

-# KanboardPluginsUX
+# Plugin Manager

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

-Replace the Installed Plugins section within the Kanboard interface.
-The new Plugin Manager and revamped Plugins Directory provides users and developers with an improved comprehensive interface.
-With a new section for troubleshooting plugins featuring common issues with old or outdated plugins, you can further improve your Kanboard setup using the new plugin structure as your guide.
+Replace the Installed Plugins section within the Kanboard interface with a new Plugin Manager and revamped Plugins Directory.
+Plugin Manager provides both users and developers with an improved comprehensive interface displaying a new section for troubleshooting plugins and new indicators for each plugin.

 Features
 -------------

-- Add [Bootstrap Twitter](https://icons.getbootstrap.com) icons and better styling for an improved user experience
+- Add [Bootstrap Twitter](https://icons.getbootstrap.com) icons and better clarity and an improved user experience
 - All plugins, installed and available are now sorted alphabetically
-- Fixed table headers
+- Add `Back to Top` and `Bottom` buttons for easier screen navigation

 **Plugin Manager**
 - Installed Plugins
   - Renamed as **`Plugin Manager`**
   - Show installed plugin count
+  - Fixed table headers
   - Searchable user friendly filter for quickly finding installed plugins
     - Hover over input box to focus without clicking
   - Show icon if plugin has database changes